 Collection Management Projects

-Collection Management Services (CMS) supports large-scale collection management through a range of project work related to New Service Model (NSM) initiatives and other Library priorities, including transfers, retrospective cataloging, physical shifts of collections, or some combination.
+Collection Management Services (CMS) supports large-scale collection management through a range of project work related to New Service Model (NSM) initiatives and other Library priorities, including transfers, withdrawing, retrospective cataloging, physical shifts of collections, or some combination.

 Gifts to the Library